Injury Auto Accident? Free First Phone or Office Legal Consultation

 For every injury or death claim, there is a period of time during which you must file your claim with the court or the claim will be barred.
 This time limit is called “Statute of Limitations".

-In Washington State, the period for bringing an injury or death claim is usually three years from the date of the accident, but there are some exceptions.
+In Washington State, the period for bringing an injury or death claim is usually three years from the date of the accident.
+But there are some exceptions.
 The period for bringing a claim for injury to a child does not begin to run until the child's 18th birthday.
 A claim arising out of the death of a child, however, is usually limited to three years.
-For accidents which occur in other states, the period may be as short as one year from the accident.
+For accidents which occur in other states, the period may be as short as one year from the accident date.

-Although you may have awhile to actually file your injury claim with the court, the sooner you consult with a personal injury attorney following an accident, the more that attorney can do to help you on your claim.
+Although you may have several years to actually file your injury claim lawsuit with the court, the sooner you consult with a personal injury attorney following an accident, the more that attorney can do to help you on your claim.
 Too many accident victims wait too long before consulting an attorney.
 Such delay weakens their claims.